binaryornot/binaryornot/README.rst

 You may be thinking, "I can write this in 2 lines of code?!"

-Sure, but this package saves you from having to write and thoroughly test those 2 lines of code with all sorts of weird file types.
+Sure, but this package saves you from having to write and thoroughly test those 2 lines of code with all sorts of weird file types, cross-platform.